Five Years Ago: Steve Perry Mounts an Amazing Comeback

 Then he met someone and fell in love with her, only to lose her to cancer.
 Ironically, Perry confirmed that his career resurgence wouldn't have happened if he hadn't endured that shattering moment.

-"I thought I had a pretty good heart," Perry told the New York Times in 2018, "but a heart isn't really complete until it's completely broken."
+"I thought I had a pretty good heart," Perry told the New York Times, "but a heart isn't really complete until it's completely broken."

-Perry's last solo project dated back 1994's Top 20 hit For the Love of Strange Medicine.
+Perry's last solo project had been 1994's Top 20 hit For the Love of Strange Medicine.
 He reunited with Journey a couple of years later for the platinum-selling Trial by Fire, which produced "When You Love a Woman," a Grammy-nominated No. 12 smash.
 But, in many ways, Perry said he was just going through the motions.

 He never toured behind Trial by Fire, citing hip problems.
 Instead, Perry retreated into increasing isolation.
 Journey eventually moved on to a different singer, while Perry seemed content to live off royalties as "Don't Stop Believin'" became a nostalgic touchstone.

-"I didn't sing in those years," Perry told Rolling Stone in 2018.
+"I didn't sing in those years," Perry told Rolling Stone.
 "I didn't write music.
 I must have gained 50 or 60 pounds.
 I got a butch haircut.
 I just said, 'I'm going to just become a plump kid in my hometown again.'
 I'd already lived the dream of dreams, and didn't know how I could come close to being anything like what I was before."

 Then "Don't Stop Believin'" brought him to Kellie Nash.